-You should also include details on how many winners there will be, the number of prizes on offer, and what the total prize value is.
+You should also include details on how many winners you’ll choose, the number of prizes on offer, and the total prize value.
 Including the value of the prize in your heading or description is further encouragement that makes people not want to miss out on the chance of winning.

-Now that you know why having a clear prize is important let’s look at putting together the perfect blog post for your giveaway.
+Now that you know why having a clear prize is essential let’s put together the perfect blog post for your giveaway.

-When running a contest, your blog post aims to encourage readers to engage and enter your competition.
+When running a blog competition, your blog post encourages readers to engage and enter.
 If your content isn’t interesting enough, they’ll click away from your post and move on to the next blog.

-Think about ways you can showcase the prize and how winning it can enrich peoples’ lives in some way.
+Think about ways you can showcase the prize and how winning it can enrich people’s lives somehow.